 To increase our sustainability, SOLVE is reducing the number of disposable supplies we distribute.
 You can help with this effort by BYO – bringing your own work gloves and bucket to a project.
 For volunteers who don’t bring their own reusable gloves or bucket, SOLVE will provide project supplies.

-Our ongoing efforts include using litter bags made from 100% recycled material.
+Our ongoing efforts include using litter bags made from at least 95% post-consumer, recycled material.
 They are sturdier than a kitchen garbage bag and hold bulky and heavy litter.
 Also, our vinyl gloves can be recycled through Terracycle so ask your project leader where to put them at the end of an event.

 Follow these tips to help grow SOLVE’s legacy of environmental stewardship: